gin66/FastAccelStepper/README.md

 A note to MIN_CMD_TICKS: The current implementation uses one interrupt per command in the command queue.
 This is much less interrupt rate than for avr.
 Nevertheless at 200kSteps/s the switch from one command to the next one should be ideally serviced before the next step.
 This means within 5us.
 As this cannot be guaranteed, the driver remedies an overrun (at least by design) to deduct the overrun pulses from the next command.
 The overrun pulses will then be run at the former command's tick rate.
 For real life stepper application, this should be ok.
 To be considered for raw access: Do not run many steps at high rate e.g. 200kSteps/s followed by a pause.

-Compatibility with ESP32-S2 and ESP32-C3: Not supported due to lack of mcpwm modules. (see [reference](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/chip-series-comparison.html)
+Compatibility with ESP32-S2 and ESP32-C3: Not supported due to lack of mcpwm modules. see [reference](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/chip-series-comparison.html) in the related data sheets. ledpwm modules cannot be used for steppers, too.

 ### ALL